ConchuirORiain/LCA/README.md

-type ./compileRun.sh to compile and run the test
-Uses the Unity C unit testing software that can be found at :https://github.com/ThrowTheSwitch/Unity
+type ./compileRun.sh to compile and run the test\n Uses the Unity C unit testing software that can be found at :https://github.com/ThrowTheSwitch/Unity